Towards Becoming a Racial Justice Church

 Sunday Service Moments for Social Justice

-As we together walk humbly on a racial justice path, we thought it might be helpful to have various members of the SJSC share a reflection of their own racial justice journey – a story of awakening, that is intended to help each member of our congregation engage in your own self-reflection.
+As we together walk humbly on a racial justice path, we thought it might be helpful to have various members of the congregation share a reflection of their own racial justice journey – a story of awakening, that is intended to help each of us in our own self-reflection.